nuxt/nuxt/docs/3.api/2.composables/use-loading-indicator.md

 - `duration`: Duration of the loading bar, in milliseconds (default `2000`).
 - `throttle`: Throttle the appearing and hiding, in milliseconds (default `200`).
 - `estimatedProgress`: By default Nuxt will back off as it approaches 100%.
 You can provide a custom function to customize the progress estimation, which is a function that receives the duration of the loading bar (above) and the elapsed time.
 It should return a value between 0 and 100.
+- `immediate`: If set to true, the loading bar will start immediately and ignore throttle (default `false`).

 ## Properties